rockrider69/service.LanguagePreferenceManager/README.md

 Rules are re-evaluated and applied whenever you switch audio while watching (from v0.1.5).

-It's now also possible to force ignore "Signs and Songs" subtitles in preferences evaluations, based on name.
+It's now also possible to force ignore "Signs and Songs" subtitles in preferences evaluations, based on name, and/or any other subtitle tracks based on predefined keywords.

 For example, most dual audio Anime provides english and japanese audio and two english subtitles.
 Dialogue subtitles with all the dialogue to go with the japanese audio and Song/Sign subtitles which only translate song lyrics and signs you see on screen to be used with the english audio stream.
 Previously the addon just picked the first subtitles with the correct language which weren't always the correct ones.